What are deemed income and resources and how do they affect SSI payment amounts and qualifying for SSI Disability?

 $ 950.00 spouse’s remaining earned income

-In our example, the ineligible spouse’s remaining countable income of $950.00 is more than $375.00, so the calculation moves to the next step, which is to treat the SSI-eligible person and the ineligible spouse as an eligible couple for the purposes of determining payment amount.
-This is done by combining the remainder of the ineligible spouse’s income with the SSI-eligible person’s income.
+In our example, the ineligible spouse’s remaining countable income of $950.00 is more than $375.00, so the calculation moves to the next step, which is to treat the SSI applicant and the ineligible spouse as an eligible couple for the purposes of determining eligibility and potential payment amount.
+This is done by combining the remainder of the ineligible spouse’s income with the SSI applicant’s income.

 $ 150.00 eligible spouse